null

 FAQ

-How Long does shipping usually take?
+How long does shipping usually take?

 How much will delivery cost?

-All orders destined for the UK with a total value of £100 or more are eligible for Free Delivery.
+All orders destined for the UK with a total value of £100 or more are eligible for free delivery.
 Orders with a lower value will have a standard delivery charge of £3.95.
-For a full list of all our available delivery options, please see our delivery information page.
+For a full list of our delivery options, please see our delivery information page.

-What are the Shipping Options?
+What are the payment options?

-Our Shipping options include free next-day delivery to the UK mainland on orders over £100, orders below £100 would have to pay £6.95 for next-day delivery or £3.95 for standard delivery.
-If you would like to receive your parcel on the weekend, There is also an option for that, costing £14.95.
-For UK offshore deliveries, we offer free delivery on all orders over £150 and for orders below £150, shipping may vary from £7.50 - £10.95.
+Our Shipping options include free next-day delivery to the UK mainland on orders over £100; orders below £100 would have to pay £6.95 for next-day delivery or £3.95 for standard delivery.
+If you would like to receive your parcel on the weekend, there is also an option for that, costing £14.95.
+For UK offshore deliveries, we offer free delivery on all orders over £150 and for orders below £150, shipping may vary from £7.50 to £10.95.
 If you would like more information on this, view our delivery rates webpage here.

-What is the Return Policy?
+What is the return policy?

 If you have received a faulty or damaged product, you can reach out to our support team (support@juicers.co.uk) to discuss your available options.
-These include receiving a refund or getting another unit sent out to you as a replacement and shipping the faulty and or damaged unit back.
+These include receiving a refund or getting another unit sent out to you as a replacement, and shipping the faulty and or damaged unit back.
 If you have used the product before contacting us, you would need to provide evidence that the unit was faulty before use and did not become damaged or faulty due to user error when using the product.
 If you would like to read a more in-depth breakdown of our returns policy, we have a full webpage dedicated to that here.

-If I order On the Weekend when will I receive it?
+If I order on the weekend when will I receive it?